AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-54887-customer-shopping-cart-gets-cleared-after-session-expiry.md

 1. Enable [!UICONTROL Persistent Shopping Cart].
 Go to **[!UICONTROL Stores]** > **[!UICONTROL Configuration]** > **[!UICONTROL Customers]** > **[!UICONTROL Persistent Shopping Cart]** = *Yes*.

-    Log in with Persistence enabled (Note: It is not available on the popup authorization, but only on the direct [!UICONTROL Sign In] page).
+    Log in with Persistence enabled (Note: It is not available on the popup authorization, but only on the direct [!UICONTROL Sign in] page).

 1. Add a product to the cart.
 1. Proceed to checkout and select a payment method.
 1. Expire the session (delete `PHPSESSID`).
 1. Refresh the page.
-Observe that the quote is immediately converted to a guest quote because a payment method is already selected, and the Persistent Cart cookie is removed.
+Observe that the quote is immediately converted to a guest quote because a payment method is already selected, and the [!UICONTROL Persistent Cart] cookie is removed.
 1. Expire the session (delete `PHPSESSID`).
 1. Refresh the page.
 See that the cart is empty.
 1. Sign in again.